govau/notify-client-java/DOCUMENTATION.md

 ### Response

-If the request to the client is successful, you will receive a `SendLetterResponse` with the following attributes:
+If the request to the client is successful, the client will return a `SendLetterResponse`:

 ```java
 UUID notificationId;